juraj-hrivnak/Underdog/README.md

 ***
 ## Making server pack

 Some mods will crash the game if you run them on server.
-So they must be romoved.
+So they must be removed.
 Also everithing around resources is not neceseary to run on server.

 Folowing mods must be removed: